 You can see from the table above that in many of the CBD products we tested there were huge variances in the claimed CBD content versus the amount actually present, with some containing no CBD at all!
 In addition, several of the products we tested that claimed to be made from hemp-derived CBD actually contained THC at levels greater than 0.3% (the federal threshold for hemp products).
 Furthermore, even if a product claims to be made from hemp, it can still show up on a drug test — even if THC is only present in trace levels.

 Finally (and most importantly), several products tested positive for pesticides, one of which being Chlorpyrifos, a known carcinogen.
 While this is obviously concerning for the average consumer, it is especially so for those who use CBD to alleviate the symptoms of serious ailments like cancer.

 Infinite Chemical Analysis Labs is a San Diego based testing lab that provides full service analytical testing.
 We understand the results we release directly affect the people consuming the products we test, which is why the analytical methods we use will always be held above the current legal standards.

-The only way to get a real, trustworthy CBD product is through licensed California cannabis dispensaries so you can be sure what you see on the label is what you get in the product.
+The bottom line is that if you are considering purchasing a hemp-derived CBD product, practice extreme caution.
+Ultimately, the only way to get a safe, trustworthy CBD product is through a licensed California cannabis dispensary such as Torrey Holistics.
+When you purchase your CBD this way, you can be sure that what you see on the label is what you get.